void-markets/.github/profile/README.md

 - :art: Graphics Designers
 - :floppy_disk: Developers
 - :earth_americas: Tech Support
-- :construction_site: Builders
+- 🏗️ Builders
-- :frame_photo: Website Conceptors
+- 🖼️ Website Conceptors
-- :satellite_orbital: Social Media Management
+- 🛰️ Social Media Management
 - :printer: 3D Print on Demand

 Each product/service can be found at a **price tailored to the customer**. <br>